jclwilson/jclwilson.github.io/_posts/2016-08-15-hop-picking-with-kathrin-bohm.md

 It's the social history of hop picking that excites Kathrin Böhm, founder of international artist group [_Myvillages_](http://www.myvillages.org/), now living and working in London, and currently a UK associate at [Delfina Foundation](http://delfinafoundation.com/) as part of this year's Politics of Food programme.
 Two years ago Kathrin and Myvillages started [Company Drinks](http://companydrinks.info/), a new community enterprise based in Barking and Dagenham, the heart of the East End of London, where many hop pickers came from.
 Company Drinks started out looking at the fruit and produce that could be picked around the East End and how this could be returned to the people living in the area.

 Discovering this micro-history of hop picking, Company Drinks decided to get the local community involved in the process, taking groups of Eastenders out on research and hop picking trips that draw on this history of collective work and collective living.
 Through these trips people have shared and collected family stories and even personal memories of a now nearly-lost industry that remains just within living memory.
-I had joined Kathrin, along with social historian and history lecturer at University East London Dr Toby Butler, and members of [MUF Architecture / Art](http://www.muf.co.uk/) on a research trip, to learn about the social history of hop-picking and to understand the collective work, gendered work, and the ways that these precarious workers lived.
+I was joining Kathrin, along with social historian and history lecturer at University East London Dr Toby Butler, and members of [MUF Architecture / Art](http://www.muf.co.uk/) on a research trip, to learn about the social history of hop-picking and to understand the collective work, gendered work, and the ways that these precarious workers lived.

 There wouldn't be any picking today.
 While the hop plants, known as _bines_, have reached their full height, as they're supposed to by Midsummer's Eve, they're only just producing the smallest of buds.
 Instead, we would be taking a walking tour of the hop pickers' seasonal accommodation.
 We met Kathrin and the fellow day-pickers at their own home for the weekend, the older hopper's hospital, a pub turned Christian mission by Richard Wilson, Vicar of St Augustine's Stepney in 1910.
 Setting out from the hospital, it's not long before we come across the first 'hopper's hut', but it takes keen eyes to spot one.
 A small brick rectangle with a corrugated roof, rusted and collapsed after around 100 years in the elements, it could easily be mistaken for a pig shed.
 These huts were a luxury compared to previous accommodation, which had been tents or shacks thrown up by the hoppers or a particularly generous farmer, hugely unpopular, and long since rotted away.
 In 1926 the Ministry of Health drew up new guidelines for hoppers' huts—a minimum size of 8 feet (2.44 m) by 10 feet (3.05 m) with a solid wall and roof—this style of hut would fit up to eight adults and children in bunk beds.
 Though, Toby tells us that some of the huts he's seen and measured fall well short of even these meagre conditions.